vbaconnet/neko-plugins/FST/README.md

 - `fst_bc_driver_apply()`
 - `fst_bc_driver_finalize()`

-An example of usage is given in the user file `example.f90`.
-Note that to apply the boundary condition we use the `field_dirichlet_update` function which requires the use of the `user_velocity` boundary condition on the desired boundary (see `example.case`).
+An example of usage is given in the user file `example/user.f90`.
+Note that to apply the boundary condition we use the `field_dirichlet_update` function which requires the use of the `user_velocity` boundary condition on the desired boundary (see `example/run.case`).

 ## Case file

 The driver module uses some parameters that should be given in the case file.
-Below is the JSON object taken from `example.case` that shows which parameters to use:
+Below is the JSON object taken from `example/run.case` that shows which parameters to use:

 ```.json
 "FST": {